ShankulShukla/Generative-Modeling/README.md

 In this repository, I implemented various generative models to learn the distribution of the MNIST digit dataset and reconstruct the digit images.
 I have added the result of the models in this readme.

 ## Conditional Generative Adversarial Network
+The Generative Adversarial Network (GAN) is one of the most influential ideas of computer science, in which we not only understand the distribution of data using neural networks but we try to improve upon the inference by using two networks: generator and discriminator.

-In GANs we do not deal with explicit distributions, the goal is to reach nash equilibrium of a game.
+In GANs, we do not deal with explicit distributions; the goal is to reach a nash equilibrium of a game.

 Game - generator job is to fool discriminator .. discrimator is to classify correctly.

 In GAN, we donot have any control on type of image generated, control on output disadvantage of GANs.
-CGAN tackles this by inserting label information.
+Conditional Generative Adversarial Network (CGAN) tackles this by inserting label information.
 So, in cost fucntion we insert condition of label, i.e., we use conditional probability in cost, conditioned on the label y.

+I used CGAN to achieve targeted image generation.

 > Result